calebc42/calebc42-site/content/experience/lendio-commercial-loan-officer.md

 -   **Task:** To collaborate with underwriters and external parties to resolve Etran hold codes and ensure compliance with SBA SOP 50 10.
 -   **Action:** Collaborated with internal underwriters to resolve Etran hold codes and worked with external parties to gather necessary documentation.
 -   **Result:** Successfully resolved an average of 3-4 Etran hold codes per month, saving deals that would have otherwise been lost.

-### Referral Network Development {#referral-network-development}

--   **Situation:** To supplement the pipeline of company-provided leads, it was beneficial to generate personal leads through a professional network.
--   **Task:** To develop a referral network to generate a consistent pipeline of new leads.
--   **Action:** Actively networked and developed a referral network of vendors, CPAs, and business coaches.
--   **Result:** Generated a consistent pipeline of new leads in addition to the company-provided inbound leads.

-### Financial Analysis {#financial-analysis}

--   **Situation:** Clients needed to understand the financial implications and potential return on investment for various complex financing options.
--   **Task:** To conduct detailed ROI and financial analyses to help clients make informed decisions.
--   **Action:** Conducted detailed ROI analyses comparing various strategic financing options and performed in-depth financial analysis (Cash Flow, DSCR) on tax returns.
--   **Result:** Empowered clients to make informed financial decisions and identified the optimal funding solutions for their specific needs.

-### SBA Loan Packaging and Closing {#sba-loan-packaging-and-closing}

--   **Situation:** Closing SBA loans requires specialized knowledge of SBA SOPs and the ability to prepare bank-compliant loan packages.
--   **Task:** To prepare and package bank-compliant loan documents to successfully close SBA 7(a) and Express loans.
--   **Action:** Prepared and packaged all necessary documents for SBA 7(a) and Express loans, ensuring compliance with bank and SBA requirements.
--   **Result:** Closed an average of 7 SBA 7(a) and Express loans per month, demonstrating expertise in SBA loan packaging and closing.

-### High-Volume Loan Origination {#high-volume-loan-origination}

--   **Situation:** The primary goal of the role was to generate significant loan volume for the company.
--   **Task:** To apply a consultative sales approach to a pipeline of inbound leads to originate a high volume of loans.
--   **Action:** Applied a highly consultative sales approach to diagnose business needs and match clients with the best financing solutions from a network of over 75 lenders.
--   **Result:** Successfully originated over $5MM in total loan volume during my tenure in the role.

-### Full-Cycle Sales Management {#full-cycle-sales-management}

--   **Situation:** The role required managing a high-volume, full-cycle sales process for inbound leads.
--   **Task:** To manage the process from initial contact through negotiation and closing.
--   **Action:** Managed a pipeline following an SDR hand-off, initiating the process with an in-depth "Merchant Interview" and executing a multi-step negotiation process.
--   **Result:** Achieved an average 35% offer-to-close rate, generating $67K in average monthly revenue.